The facts about housing and mental health

 - 66% of people with mental health problems have had an issue with the quality of their home.

 Social housing is meant to be safe, secure and low cost.
 But for many of us with mental health problems, our housing situation has made our mental health worse.

 We spoke to Sarah, Nadia and Gabbi to hear about the barriers they faced trying to get social housing.

-By doing this, you'll help us make sure that as many people as possible understand the link between housing and mental health.
+Show your support for the campaign by watching this video, and sharing it with your friends and family.
+By sharing, you'll help make sure that as many people as possible understand the link between housing and mental health.

 Just click the arrow in the top right corner of the video to share it.